View the original article at: http://www.nationalenquirer.com/celebrity/kinky-kennedy-bedroom-bombshells-jackie-bobby-nureyev-capote-vidall-AIDS

 While her husband JFK cheated right and left, Jackie had her own secret lovers, including nine-years younger ballet great Nureyev, who had defected to the West from the Soviet Union in 1961, say writers Porter and his co-author Danforth Prince.

-“Jackie first fell for Rudi the day she invited him and his legendary dance partner, Margot Fonteyn, to perform at the White House during Jack’s administration,” the book reveals.
+“Jackie first fell for Rudi the day she invited him and his legendary dance partner, Margot Fonteyn, to perform at the White House during Jack’s administration,” the book revealed.

 In 1963, Nureyev and Fonteyn were brought to the White House after Jackie arranged for them to fly on a private plane.
 The dancer sat in JFK’s rocking chair and informed the President’s wife, “Unlike your husband, I have a powerful back.”